-The basic injection mold cycle is to heat and pressure plastic pellets until they flow into the mold cavity; cool the mold; open the mold; eject the part; and close the mold.
-Repeat and repeat, typically ten thousand times for a single manufacturing run and a million times over the life of the mold.
-Producing hundreds of thousands of parts isn’t easy, but there are design alterations that help—among the simplest is paying attention to the wall thickness of your design.
+The basic injection molding process is to heat and pressure plastic pellets until they flow into the mold cavity; cool the mold; open the mold; eject the part; and close the mold.
+Repeat and repeat, typically ten thousand times for a single plastic manufacturing run and a million times over the life of the mold.
+Producing hundreds of thousands of parts isn’t easy, but there are plastic part design alterations that help—among the simplest is paying attention to the wall thickness of your design.

 Injection Molding Wall Thickness Constraints

 If you take apart any of the plastic appliances around your home (as most engineers probably did as children) you’ll notice that the walls for most parts are about 1 mm to 4 mm thick (the optimal thickness for molding), and uniform for the entire piece.
 Why?
 Two reasons.

 First of all, thinner walls cool faster, shortening the cycle time of the mold, the amount of time it takes to make each part.
 If a plastic part can cool faster after the mold is filled, then it can safely be ejected sooner without warping, and because time on the injection machine costs money, the part is less expensive to produce.